Tencent/APIJSON/README.md

 [查看中文文档](https://github.com/TommyLemon/APIJSON/blob/master/README(%E4%B8%AD%E6%96%87).md)

-A JSON Transmission Structure Protocal.
+APIJSON is a JSON Transmission Structure Protocal.

-You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set like this:
+You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set.<br />
+You can get any data with any JSON structure by requesting server just once.
+It's convenient and flexible, and does not require a special interface or multiple requests.<br />
+And you can save duplicate data and improve transmission speed as well!<br />

+Now you can realize JSON Transmissions without interface or doc anymore!<br />
+Client developers will no longer be suffered from various error in docs, and don't have to communicate with server developers about interfaces or docs anymore!<br />
+And server developers no longer have to write new interfaces and docs for compatibility with legacy apps!
+And they will no longer be endlessly disturbed by client developers at any time!

+Here is an example:

 ### Request:
 {<br />